Paris Tuberculosis Hospital is a former tuberculosis hospital that operated between 1950 and the 1970s in Paris, Kentucky.

 The Paris Tuberculosis Hospital, the third dedicated tuberculosis treatment facility in the state, was dedicated during a ceremony that included 1,500 guests on June 14, 1950.
 1 Patient applications began to be processed on July 1 and the first admissions were handled on July 24.

-The development of the drug streptomycin led to a dramatic decline of tuberculosis rates and deaths in the United States.
-1 Most of the state tuberculosis hospitals in the state, including Paris’, closed in the late 1970s.
+The development of the drug streptomycin led to a dramatic decline in tuberculosis rates and deaths in the United States.
+1 Most of the state tuberculosis hospitals in the state, including Paris, closed in the late 1970s.
 In the 1980s, it was proposed to convert the shuttered hospital into an apartment complex for the elderly.
 After remaining abandoned for several decades, the Paris Tuberculosis Hospital was demolished in 2012.

 - “Paris, Bourbon County Welcome Tuberculosis Hospital.”
 Bourbon County Citizen (Paris) 15 March 1989.
 3 Dec.
 2007: 15.